Privacy & Compliance

 Personal data must be protected against unauthorized access or loss.

-Encrypted transmission, secure cloud storage, and access controls protect all imagery.
+Encrypted transmission from camera to cloud, secure storage on EU servers, and role-based access controls work together to protect all imagery.

 Data Subject Rights